 The brain MRI images are preprocessed according to a scheme that we have also used for unbiased atlas production and for atlas based segmentation [5].
 This preprocessing pipeline consists of four steps.
 Each image is rigidly aligned to an atlas.
 The aligned images undergo an automatic tissue segmentation [6, 7] and an intensity inhomogeneity correction of that removes gradual variations in the image intensities mainly due RF coil imperfections.
-All training images are then normalized into the same intensity range via a spline based histogram transfer function that matches the mean intensities of the tissue classes of white matter, grey matter and cerebrospinal fluid, as well as the overall range of the image intensities.
+All training images are then normalized into the same intensity range via a spline based histogram transfer function that matches the mean intensities of the tissue classes of WM, GM and CSF, as well as the overall range of the image intensities.
 The final preprocessing step is skull stripping using a procedure based on a mask generated from the binary tissue segmentation obtained in step 2.